Building the Best PC for The Witcher 3: Wild Hunt

 Witcher 3 GPU Requirements

-At 1080p on Ultra settings, the most affordable graphics cards to achieve 60+ FPS will be the GTX 1070.
-At Medium settings, you can achieve 60+ FPS with a GTX 1060.
-The RX 480 should also maintain a smooth framerate of 45-55 FPS at Medium settings.
+At 1080p on Ultra settings, the most affordable graphics card to achieve 60+ FPS will be the GTX 1660 Ti.
+At Medium settings, you can achieve 60+ FPS with a GTX 1660.
+The RX 570 should also maintain a smooth framerate of 45-55 FPS at Medium settings.

 Witcher 3 CPU Requirements